 Recycling education in the schools - Recycling education shows presented by the Honolulu Theatre for Youth ("HTY") combined with classroom activity books educate our youth to become expert recyclers and encourage them to support their family to properly sort their waste at home.
 Every year, the program reaches approximately 20,000 students and teachers.
-The 11th 2020-21 season included a feature on HTY's HI-Way program aired through the television media.
+The 12th season will include a feature on HTY's HI-Way program aired through the television media with a focus on food waste reduction and the introduction of Fats, Oil and Grease.
 This program features environmental issues including solid waste management and concludes in late February.
-The program switch was due to the pandemic.